 Loans for Existing Businesses

 Conventional Lenders will normally require that the business has been in existence at least one year and has tax returns and/or financials available for their review.
 Because business loans are higher risk you can expect to pay a bit higher interest rates than you would on a personal loan.
 However good financials and credit scores can significantly qualify you for lower rates.
 Funds are typically used for business expansion projects such as new location acquisition, establishing an internet presence, warehouse expansion, in-store remodeling etc. Most lenders will charge a loan origination fee but it can usually be rolled into the loan.
 These loans typically range up to $500,000 however if there is significant real estate pledged can go well over $1 Million.
 I also have good sources for shorter term loans, and lines of credit.
-Most of the companies I partner with are established and have Better Business Bureau Accredited with an A+ rating and some also have high ratings in Trust Pilot.

 If you have a business that involves credit extension to your customers, invoice factoring can be good way to alleviate any cash-flow issues.
 The factoring company will cash out your accounts receivables up front, and your customer then pays the factoring company.
 The factor rates average around 3-4% but they can be higher or lower depending on the type of business and the type of customer.
 Also some factor companies will actually purchase the receivable from you in which case you are no longer responsible for the collection.
 In those cases expect the rates to be higher due to the added risk.
 Credit and financials are mostly not issues with factoring.
 If you think this might be a good option for you, schedule a counseling session with me

 If you are not able to qualify for conventional lending to start up or expand your business there are other methods available: